FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 God leads His dear children along.

-Some through the water, some thru the flood,
+Some through the water, some through the flood,

-Some through the fire, but all thru the blood.
+Some through the fire, but all through the blood.

 Some through great sorrow, but God gives a song.